Dissidia Final Fantasy Opera Omnia

-Dissidia Final Fantasy Opera Omnia is a free-to-play role-playing video game set in the Dissidia universe of fighting games.
-Opera Omnia was published by Final Fantasy franchise owner Square Enix, and was co-developed by Square Enix and Koei Tecmo, who also developed Dissidia Final Fantasy NT, for iOS and Android.
-Opera Omnia launched on February 1, 2017 in Japan, and was released worldwide on January 30, 2018.
+Dissidia Final Fantasy Opera Omnia was a free-to-play role-playing video game set in the Dissidia universe of fighting games.
+Opera Omnia was published by Final Fantasy franchise owner Square Enix, and was co-developed by Square Enix and Team Ninja, who also developed Dissidia Final Fantasy NT, for iOS and Android.
+Opera Omnia launched on February 1, 2017, in Japan, and was released worldwide on January 30, 2018.

-Opera Omnia was met with a mixed critical reception; critics praised its gameplay, but were unhappy with its lack of content.
+Upon launch, Opera Omnia was met with a mixed critical reception; critics praised its gameplay, but were unhappy with its lack of content.

-As of June 8, 2022, Dissidia Final Fantasy Opera Omnia has surpassed 10 million downloads.
+The game concluded service on February 29, 2024 on all platforms.

 Gameplay

 Battles in the game are turn-based, with all characters being free.
 Characters can be enhanced with currency known as crystals, and there are daily login bonuses in the form of gems and summon tickets.

 Playable characters

-Dissidia Final Fantasy Opera Omnia initially features a total of 25 playable characters upon launch, consisting of both new and returning heroes in the Dissidia Final Fantasy series.
+Dissidia Final Fantasy Opera Omnia initially featured a total of 25 playable characters upon launch, consisting of both new and returning heroes in the Dissidia Final Fantasy series.
 More characters were added upon constant patch updates.

 Each character is assigned to one of eleven weapon classes, and is also assigned to one of six crystal colors.

-As of March 17, 2023, total numbers of playable characters are 172 and 165 in Japanese server and Global server, respectively.
+At the end of service, Opera Omnia had 179 and 175 characters on the Japanese and Global versions respectively.

-Note: * = Characters present in JP server only as of now.
+Note: * = Characters who were only released on the JP server.